rjwut/jestify/README.md

 });
 ```

 Run the test again.
-Here are the results (leaving out the summary at the bottom this time):
+Here are the results:

 ```
 PASS  src/index.test.js